TarynBeaupre/VideoGamed/README.md

 -   As a user, I want to log in to my account to access my tasks and projects.
 -   As a user, I want to log out of my account to securely end my session.

-#### Comment Stories

--   As a user, I want to leave a comment on a task to ask for clarification or provide an update.
--   As a user, I want to see comments from other team members on a task to stay on the same page.
--   As a user, I want to be notified if there's a new comment on a task I'm involved with.

-#### Status Stories

--   As a user, I want to mark a task as "In Progress" to signal that I'm actively working on it.
--   As a user, I want to mark a task as "Blocked" to indicate that I can't proceed due to a dependency.
--   As a user, I want to view tasks grouped by their status to get a quick overview of the project's health.

 ## ᛦ Entity Relationships